angieintech/wwc_test/README.md

-# wwc test
+# Women Who Code - Test repository
-This is a repo test to understand git and Github workflow
+This is a repo test to understand git and github workflow, that was created to the intor to OSS session.